COBENFY is the first and only FDA-approved

-Significant Symptom Improvement
+Significant Symptom Improvement‡

-| † | D2 treatments bind to dopamine D2 receptors; COBENFY does not bind to dopamine D2 receptors.
-COBENFY is a combination of xanomeline (M4 muscarinic agonist) and trospium chloride (muscarinic antagonist).4,5 |
+| * | D2 treatments bind to dopamine D2 receptors; COBENFY does not bind to dopamine D2 receptors.
+COBENFY is a combination of xanomeline (M1/M4 muscarinic agonist) and trospium chloride (muscarinic antagonist).1,2 |

-| § | These results were observed in the COBENFY clinical trial program, which included three 5-week, randomized, double-blind, placebo-controlled studies: EMERGENT-1 (N=182) was a phase 2 trial, and EMERGENT-2 (N=252) and EMERGENT-3 (N=256) were phase 3 trials.2,3,7,8 The primary end point was the change from baseline in PANSS total score at Week 5 vs placebo (EMERGENT-1: –17.4 vs –5.9; EMERGENT-2: –21.2 vs –11.6, P<0.0001; EMERGENT-3: –20.6 vs –12.2, P<0.0001).2,3,7,8 |
+| ‡ | EMERGENT-2 (N=252) and EMERGENT-3 (N=256) were 2 randomized, double-blind, placebo-controlled, phase 3 studies that assessed the safety and efficacy of COBENFY.
+The primary end point was the change from baseline in PANSS total score at Week 5 vs placebo (EMERGENT-2: –21.2 vs –11.6, P<0.0001; EMERGENT-3: –20.6 vs –12.2, P<0.0001).3-6 |

 | PANSS=Positive and Negative Syndrome Scale. |